4/29/2025

 Analyst, Wells Fargo

-Great, let me add my congrats and thanks for taking the questions.
-Just on the persistent question, when we do our channel checks, this continuation rate seems to be very low.
-So it's fairly anecdotal.
+Great.
+Let me add my congrats and thanks for taking the questions.
+Just on the persistent question, when we do our channel checks, the discontinuation rate seems to be very low, so it's fairly anecdotal.
 But I'm curious if you have any insights from the field in terms of if there are discontinuations, what might be driving that?
-Doesn't feel like it's safety, tolerability or anything like that.
+It doesn't feel like it's safety tolerability or anything like that.
 It feels a little bit more random, at least when we do those channel checks.
 So any color there would be helpful.
-And my second question is more related to long-term competition of biologics.
-Been getting a lot of inbounds on how that could potentially impact the opportunity here, especially if you have more upstream mechanisms of action.
+And my second question is more related to long-term competition with biologics.
+I've been getting a lot of inbounds on how that could potentially impact the opportunity here, especially if you have more upstream mechanisms of action.
 I'm curious how you guys are seeing the long-term play here.
 Thank you.

 speaker